 Decorating with the Golden Proportion

 The golden proportion is not of this earth even though we see the geometry in galaxies, hurricanes, roses or the curl of an eye lash.
-That is because the golden number, like pi, is an infinite number, a number going on for infinity.
+That is because the golden number, like pi, is an irrational number, a number going on for infinity without repeating numbers..

 For example: